GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 short_url: https://go.usa.gov/xvHV4
 date: 2020-05-11 12:00:00 -0500
 kicker: "Findability"
-title: "Experimenting with SpecialAnnouncement Markup"
+title: "Experimenting with SpecialAnnouncement Markup (Updated June 08, 2020)"
-deck: "What USA.gov learned during its pilot with SpecialAnnouncement markup to make information easier to find in search results."
+deck: "What USA.gov learned during its pilot with SpecialAnnouncement markup to make COVID-19 information easier to find in search results."
-summary: "What USA.gov learned during its pilot with SpecialAnnouncement markup to make information easier to find in search results."
+summary: "What USA.gov learned during its pilot with SpecialAnnouncement markup to make COVID-19 information easier to find in search results, now updated to reflect changes by major search engines."

 # see all authors at https://digital.gov/authors
 authors: